GoogleCloudPlatform/k8s-config-connector/README.md

 ## Getting Started with Config Connector

+There are two ways to install ConfigConnector Alpha on your Kubernetes Cluster: by downloading tarball archive or by installing GKE cluster with Add-on enabled.
+After completing prerequistite steps below either follow [tarball installation instructions](#Instructions-for-Tarball-Installation) or [GKE Add-on installation instructions](#Instructions-for-GKE-Addon-Installation).

 ### Prerequisites
 - `kubectl`
 - `gcloud` with a configuration pointed to a project you have the **Owner** role on